N1-registered vehicles: what it means and what the advantages are

 • SUVs adapted for goods transport

-The N1 classification not only concerns the type of vehicle but also the mode of usethe vehicle must be intended for goods transport to benefit from the tax and regulatory advantages provided.
+The N1 classification does not only concern the type of vehicle, but also how it is used: the vehicle must be intended for the transport of goods in order to benefit from the tax and regulatory advantages provided.

-To be classified as N1, a vehicle must meet specific technical and regulatory conditions.
-Simply using it professionally is not enough: the vehicle must meet certain official criteria.
+To be classified as N1, a vehicle must comply with specific technical and regulatory requirements.
+Professional use alone is not enough: the vehicle must meet certain official criteria.

 • Body code F0: valid only for vans and small vans